 We look forward to having you in class!

 Take a look at these step-by-step directions to help you log in to the virtual classroom.

 Let’s take a look at how to log into your OpenClass session!

 Before getting started, make sure that you’ve reviewed the Pre-Class Prep video and secured all of the equipment you need.

 The most important thing about getting connected to our OpenClass virtual environment is to make sure you log in at least 30 minutes prior to the start of the session – this way, if you have any technical issues, our support team will have time to help you solve them before class so you don’t miss out on the fun we have planned.

-In order to enter the virtual classroom, first log into the Learning Management System in Google Chrome, using your credentials from the calendar invitation.
+In order to enter the virtual classroom, first log into the LMS via Google Chrome, using your credentials from the calendar invitation.